urbit/docs/docs/orientation/repo-guide.md

 ---
 next: true
-sort: 3
+sort: 2
-title: What's in the repo
+title: Arvo source guide
 ---

-# What's in the repo
+# Arvo source guide

-The `urbit` repo can look a little confusing at first.
-Here we'll take a look at the files that live on your `/=home=` desk by default.
+When you boot an Urbit we transfer the current version of the Arvo operating environment to your Urbit over our network.
+That is, the source for the system lives on your Urbit.
+Here we'll take a brief tour through the structure of a base Arvo desk.

-If you `ls urb/zod` from inside the urbit repo you should see something like:
+Looking at the top level of [the Arvo repo](http://github.com/urbit/arvo), or any Urbit desk that has been mounted to Unix we see something like:

     app/
     arvo/